Decatur High School (Georgia): Racial discrimination controversy

-In May of 2020 a video began circulating showing a DHS student, a son of a DHS IB coordinator and teacher, holding a toy gun, using racial slurs and threatening black DHS students.
-The parent was demoted and reassigned to a job in CSD's central offices after defending her son's actions, and in December of 2020 the parent, who is white, filed a racial discrimination suit against City Schools of Decatur.
-In January of 2022 it was reported that CSD settled out of court and agreed to pay her three hundred and fifty thousand dollars.
+In May 2020, a video began circulating showing a DHS student, a son of a DHS IB coordinator and teacher, holding a toy gun, using racial slurs and threatening black DHS students.
+The boy’s mother was demoted and reassigned to a job in CSD's central offices.
+In December 2020, the mother, who is white, filed a racial discrimination suit against City Schools of Decatur.
+In January 2022, it was reported that CSD settled out of court and agreed to pay her $350,000 USD.